b-rbmp/cv-gesture-recognition/README.md

 ### Testing

 After training, the best model is loaded and tested on the test set.
-The test set is loaded and preprocessed similarly to the training and validation sets.
+The test set is loaded and preprocessed similarly to the training and validation sets are.
 The model is evaluated on the test set using accuracy, precision, recall, and F1 score metrics.
 Also, a classification report is generated to analyze these results for each class.
 The results are displayed and saved for further analysis.

 ## Desktop Game <a name = "game"></a>